Kmlove/DC-Metro-Archive-Project/README.md

 ## MVP
 User will be able to:
-* C: add information about locations in their city
-* R: read extant information from the server
-* U: update outdated info
-* D: delete irrelevant info
+* C: Add a new museuem to the site
+* R: Read information on each musuem, including other users comments and ratings
+* U: Users can comment and rate musuems they have vistited
+* D: Users can remove museums that have shut down

 Client Side Routing & Purpose:
-* Landing page with recommended spot of the day - path = "/"
+* Landing page with recommended musuem of the day - path = "/"
-* Restaurants - path = "/restaurants"
+* Museum Lists - path = "/musuems"
-* Free Things - path = "/free"
+* Specific Museum - path = "/musuems/:id"
-* Events - path = "/events"
+* Adding Museum - path = "/musuems/new"

 Components:
 * App
+  * PageRender
+    * Home
+    * MusuemList
+      * MusuemCard
-* Landing page
+    * MusuemForm
-* Restaurants
+    * SpecificMusuem
-  * Subcomponents for specific restaurants
-* Free Things
+      * CommentForm
-* Events
+      * CommentCard
-  * Subcomponents for events/data on events

 ## Strech Goals
-1. User comments for restaurants  (would need new database)
-2. User comments for events  (would need new database)
-3. Weather in this city (external API)
+1. Updating a Musuem instead of removing and adding a new one
+2. Admission Filters
+3. Search by keywords from description

 ## WireFrame
 ![image](https://github.com/Kmlove/DC-Metro-Archive-Project/assets/106281281/f5e1d3b6-15fb-492b-b74a-034addd8d624)